cdap-guides/cdap-workflow-guide/README.rst

 This guide will take you through building a
 `CDAP application <http://docs.cdap.io/cdap/current/en/developers-manual/building-blocks/applications.html>`__
-that uses ingested raw purchase events (of the form '``<name> bought <n> <item>s for $<price>``', which are parsed using a primitive parser for sentences) to compute in parallel the total purchases made by a customer along with the total purchases made for a each product.
+that uses ingested raw purchase events (of the form '``<name> bought <n> <item>s for $<price>``', which are parsed using a primitive parser for sentences) to compute in parallel the total purchases made by each customer along with the total purchases made for each product.

 You will: